Geghi/ai-link-mind/.clinerules/project_context.md

 - **Scraping Initiation**: The scraping process is started via an API call.
 - **Real-time Monitoring Dashboard**:
   - A list of discovered and analyzed pages with their current status (e.g., Queued, In Progress, Completed).
-  - Live updates are pushed to the frontend using WebSockets or Server-Sent Events (SSE).
+  - Live updates are pushed to the frontend directly from Supabase via its Realtime capabilities.
+The frontend subscribes to changes in the `url_entries` table, filtering by `task_id` to show only relevant URLs for the current analysis task.
 - **Chat Interface**: Displays all processed sites/URLs and allows the user to select one to open a chat to ask contextual questions for that website.

 ### 2. Backend API Server